Professor Jonathan Payne

 Professional esteem indicators

-Editorial board member of the British Journal of the Sociology of Education and the regular reviewer for the Industrial Relations Journal.
-In addition, I review submitted papers to wide range of key journals including New Technology, Work and Employment, Human Relations, and the Journal of Education and Work.
+I am an editorial board member of the British Journal of the Sociology of Education and a regular reviewer for the Industrial Relations Journal.
+In addition, I review submitted papers to a wide range of key journals including New Technology, Work and Employment, Human Relations, and the Journal of Education and Work.